coopgo/forms/cmd/formssvc/README.md

 This is intended to be a minmalistic web service example.

 We implement a very basic example UI targetting the REST API using [Svelte](https://svelte.dev/) framework.
 To run `formsvc` with this UI, you must add the -ui flag to the command line.
+You must build the svelte app before (`npm install` and `npm build` in the admin folder)

 If you want something more efficient for form responses visualization, you could plug something like [NocoDB](https://nocodb.com/) to the database (if you backend is PostgreSQL)